bmcage/skills4smartex/level01/construction.md

 #### Popper buttons

 Popper buttons are the snap buttons used in garments.
 We use the kind with holes that allow them to be sewed on fabrics.
-They **need** to be conductive for our use.
+They **need** to be conductive in our application.
 Many snap buttons have non-conductive coatings, test with a [multimeter](https://en.wikipedia.org/wiki/Multimeter) or battery tester if conductive before buying.

 ![demonstrator 02 snap button](L02_snapbutton.jpeg)

 ### Step 02 - The circuit

 A switch has two positions: open or closed.
-This allows us to make following circuit:
+We make the following circuit:

 ![demonstrator 02 Circuit Diagram](parallel_LED_circuit_switch.svg.png)

-Consider were you want the LED and the button.
-Cut holes for the LED, turn your fabric around and place them, then draw out the circuit making sure the polarities are connected correctly (plus of LED to plus of battery, ...), **without** the lines crossing.
-Should you have a recuirment of crossing lines, use fabric inbetween to avoid short circuit.
+Decide where you want the LED's and the button.
+Cut holes for the LED's, turn your fabric around and place them, then draw out the circuit making sure the polarities are connected correctly (plus of LED to plus of battery, ...), **without** the lines crossing.
+If you cannot avoid crossing lines, use non-conductive fabric inbetween layers to avoid short circuit.

-We have selected following design:
+We have selected the following design:

 ![demonstrator 02 circuit](L02_step11.jpg)